unique locations in Italy

 06. The colorful villages of Cinque Terre

-The villages are connected by hiking trails, which offer stunning views of the coastline and the surrounding hills.
 The most popular path is the one between Monterosso and Vernazza, but in order to access it, you need to buy the Cinque Terre hiking card.

 St. Peter's Basilica in Vatican